 Update (24th August 2020): The Indian government on 24th August 2020 shared a video on @mygovindia’s Twitter handle about the CET recruitment process and how Women can easily apply for government jobs.

 Update (19th August 2020): The Prime Minister, Shri Narendra Modi has expressed happiness over setting up of National Recruitment Agency.
 The Prime Minister said, “The National Recruitment Agency will prove to be a boon for crores of youngsters.
-Through the Common Eligibility Test, it will eliminate multiple tests and save precious time as well as resources.
+The Common Eligibility Test will eliminate multiple tests and save precious time as well as resources.
 This will also be a big boost to transparency.

 Now candidates from rural areas can compete for many posts by just appearing in one examination.
 Till now candidates from rural could not afford to appear in multiple examinations due to financial constraints.

-Now they can appear for a single Tier 1 exam which will be conducted by the National Recruitment Agency (NRA).
+Now they can appear for a single Tier 1 exam which will be conducted by the newly set up recruiting agency.

 CET Score will be valid for three years:

-The CET score of the candidate shall be valid for a period of three years from the date of declaration of the result.
-Candidates can appear for as many CET test examinations as they want and improve their CET scores.
+The CET score of the candidate shall be valid for three years from the date of declaration of the result.
+Candidates can appear for as many tests as they want and improve their scores.

-There is no limit on the number of attempts for the CET test.
-A higher CET score from multiple CET test exams will be used for the further recruitment process.
+There is no limit on the number of attempts.
+A higher CET score from multiple exams will be used for the further recruitment process.
 An example is given below.

-NRA shall conduct a separate CET test each for the three levels of 10th Pass, higher secondary (12th pass) and graduate pass candidates for the non-technical posts.
+The agency shall conduct a separate test each for the three levels of 10th Pass, higher secondary (12th pass), and graduate pass candidates for the non-technical posts.

 A single Exam Pattern and Syllabus:

-Exam Pattern and Syllabus would be different for different levels of CET Test such as the 10th level, 12th level, and graduate level.
+Exam Patterns and Syllabus would be different for different levels of the CET Test such as the 10th level, 12th level, and graduate level.

 Scheduling Tests and choosing Centres: